modern-hobbyist/modern-hobbyist/Planning/Keyboard - Mk. 3/Selling Kits.md

 		- Add On Case and plate--> $X
 			- Choose color of case and material of plate?
 		- Add on plate foam --> $X
-		- Add on USB cable?'
+		- Add on USB cable?

+# Cost